Detention of Mahmoud Khalil: Khalil's participation in Columbia University protests

+The first iteration of the Gaza Solidarity Encampment on the East Lawn (April 17–18).

+The second, autonomous iteration on the West Lawn (April 18–30), during which Khalil helped negotiate on behalf of the encampment with representatives of Columbia's administration.

-As a Columbia student, Khalil was involved with activism in solidarity with Palestine during the Gaza war.
-He served as a negotiator and spokesperson for students associated with the Gaza Solidarity Encampments and the Columbia University Apartheid Divest (CUAD) coalition in discussions with Columbia officials, and was often seen, unmasked, on the front line of protests.
+As a Columbia student, Khalil was involved with activism in solidarity with Palestine during the Gaza war and genocide, often seen at protests unmasked.
+In April 2024, Khalil represented the Gaza Solidarity Encampment as a spokesperson and negotiator with Columbia's administration.
+The encampment, as well as the broader Columbia protests in solidarity with the Palestinians of Gaza, demanded that the university officially call for an end to the war and genocide and divest from Israel, especially from companies whose products, services, or infrastructure it has extensively used in its military operations in Gaza.

+The negotiations went on for 10 days, from April 19 to 29.
+According to the Columbia Daily Spectator, Columbia's leadership did not reveal the chain of command outside the negotiation room and "positioned key administrators to be the public face for negotiations and kept others within University leadership, including the trustees, away from the conversation" so that "the protesters never came into direct dialogue with those empowered to answer their demands".
+On the morning of April 29, Shafik announced in a university-wide email that negotiations had ceased without having reached an agreement, and that Columbia would "not divest from Israel".

 In a 2024 interview, Khalil said, "As a Palestinian student, I believe that the liberation of the Palestinian people and the Jewish people are intertwined and go hand by hand, and you cannot achieve one without the other."
 He characterized the movement as one "for social justice and freedom and equality for everyone".
 Discussing concerns about antisemitism, Khalil said: "There is, of course, no place for antisemitism.
 What we are witnessing is anti-Palestinian sentiment that's taking different forms, and antisemitism, Islamophobia, racism [are] some of these forms."
 In an interview with CNN, Khalil said Jewish activists were a key part of the pro-Palestinian movement.